Voiletevergaden/mindnf/README.md

 # Mindnf

 Mindnf finds minimal [disjunctive normal forms](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) for a given incomplete truth table.
 For this purpose, [Quine–McCluskey algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) is a well-known method.
-However, this algorithm is so slow for the problems with many variables and *a large number of "don't care" output values*.
+However, this algorithm is so slow for problems with many variables and *a large number of "don't care" output values*.
 Mindnf tries to find minimal DNFs fast by another simple method:

 1. Let (x1[n], x2[n], ..., xm[n]) -> out[n] be the nth row of a given truth table.
 Consider all possible implicants.
 For each implicant f,
    1. If f(x1[n], x2[n], ..., xm[n]) = 0 for all n with out[n] = 1, then break.